Leverage and Margin Trading Explanation & Examples

-Margin required : It is the amount of money your indices broker requires from you to open a position.
-It is expressed in percentages.
+Margin required : It's amount of money your broker requires from you to open a trade transaction.
+It's denoted in %s.

-Used margin : amount of money in your account that has already been used up when buying a indices trading contract, this contract is the one that is displayed in the open positions.
-As a trader you cannot use this amount of money after opening a trade because you have already used it and it is not available to you.
+Used margin : amount of money in your trading account which has already been used up when buying a indices trading contract, this contract is the one which is displayed in open positions.
+As a trader you cannot use this amount of money after opening a trade because you have already used it & it isn't available to you.

-In other words, because your indices broker has opened up a position for you using the capital you have borrowed, you must maintain this usable margin for you as a security to allow you to continue using this indices trading leverage he has given you.
+In other terms, because your broker has opened up a trade transaction for you using the capital you have borrowed, you must sustain this usable margin for your trading account as a security to allow you to continue using this leverage he has given you.

-Free margin : amount in your account that you can use to open new positions.
-This is the amount of money in your account that has not yet been indices trading leveraged because you have not yet opened a transaction with this money - this is also very important for you as a investor because it enables you to continue holding your open trades as will be explained below.
+Free margin : amount in your account that you can use to execute new transactions.
+This is amount of money in your account which has not yet been trading leveraged because you have not yet opened a trade position with this money - this amount is also very important for you as a trader because it enables you as a trader to continue holding your open trade transactions as explained and illustrated below.

-However, if you over use stock indices trading leverage, this free margin will drop below a certain percent at which your stock indices broker will have to close all your positions automatically, leaving you with a big loss.
-The index broker at this point automatically closes all your open trade position because if your trade positions are left open the broker would lose the money you will have borrowed from them.
+However, if you over use trading leverage, this free margin will go below a certain % at which your broker will have to close out all your positions automatically, leaving you with a big loss. broker at this point automatically closes all your open trade position because if your trade positions are left open broker would lose the money you'll have borrowed from them.

-Difference Between Stock Indices Trading Leverage Set by the Broker and Used Indices Trading Leverage
+Difference Between Trading Leverage Set by Broker & Used Leverage

-If the set stock index leverage is 100: 1, it means you can borrow up to 100 dollars for every 1 dollar that you have, but you don't have to borrow all of the 100 dollars for every 1 dollar that you have, but you can decide to borrow 50:1 or 20:1.
-In this case even though the leverage ratio option set 100:1 your used indices trading leverage will be the 50:1 or 20:1 that you have borrowed to make a transaction.
+If the set stock leverage is 100: 1, it means you can borrow up to 100 dollars for every 1 dollar you have, but you don't have to borrow all of the 100 dollars for every 1 dollar you have, but you can decide to borrow 50:1 or 20:1.
+In this case even though the leverage ratio option set 100:1 your used leverage will be the 50:1 or 20:1 that you have borrowed to make a trade transaction.

 Example: